 The center’s 25th anniversary events closed out with a tribute dinner in honor of the late Dr. Terasaki on Saturday evening, May 20, at the UCLA Luskin Conference Center (see the short video prepared for the occasion).
 Preceded by taiko and kabuki performances performed by UCLA students, the dinner brought together center leaders, staff, advisory board members, associated UCLA faculty and local community organizations and donors to honor Dr. Terasaki’s work and philanthropy.

 During the dinner, Director Hitoshi Abe announced the creation of the Paul I. Terasaki Centennial Scholars Endowment.
 Supported by generous donations from the Teraskai Family Foundation and the Moor and Shapiro families — matched on a 50-percent basis by UCLA funds under the UCLA Chancellor’s Centennial Scholars Match — the endowment will support undergraduate scholarships at UCLA for students focusing on Japanese Studies.
 The center is particularly grateful to the endowment’s generous donors, as the new endowment will enable it to deepen it support of and relationships with UCLA undergraduate students.

-Director Hitoshi Abe with donors Ralph and Shirley Shapiro.
+Director Hitoshi Abe with donor and Board of Advisors member Ralph Shapiro and his wife Shirley.
 (Photo: Reed Hutchinson.)